scala/scala-jenkins-infra/automationPending.md

 ## Alternate JDK installation

 Jason installed, or plans to install, Graal, Java 9 and J9 JDKs on the behemoth-workers to support.
 I'll add a transcript here when I next update them.

+## cloc

+Seth did `sudo apt-get install cloc` on behemoth 2 so we can count lines of code in the Scala community build.